hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* The agent have to be logged in the system to register a new sale announcement.
+* The Property Owner have to be registered in the system.

 ### 1.5 Input and Output Data